awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 # Creating keys<a name="create-keys"></a>

 You can create AWS KMS keys in the AWS Management Console, or by using the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation or an [AWS CloudFormation template](creating-resources-with-cloudformation.md)\.
-During this process, you pick the type of the KMS key, its regionality \(single\-Region or multi\-Region\), and the origin of the key material \(the default is that AWS KMS creates it for you\)\.
+During this process, you pick the type of the KMS key, its regionality \(single\-Region or multi\-Region\), and the origin of the key material \(by default, AWS KMS creates the key material\)\.
 You cannot change these properties after the KMS key is created\.
 You also set the key policy for the KMS key, which you can change at any time\.

 This topic explains how to create the basic KMS key, a [symmetric encryption KMS key](concepts.md#symmetric-cmks) for a single Region with key material from AWS KMS\.
 You can use this KMS key to protect your resources in an AWS service\.
 For detailed information about symmetric encryption KMS keys, see [SYMMETRIC\_DEFAULT key spec](asymmetric-key-specs.md#key-spec-symmetric-default)\.
 For help creating other types of keys, see [Special\-purpose keys](key-types.md)\.